circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 When you want to author an orb, you may wish to use this example template to quickly and easily create a new orb with all of the required components.
 This example includes each of the three top-level concepts of orbs.
 While any orb can be equally expressed as an inline orb definition, it will generally be simpler to iterate on an inline orb and use ```circleci config process .circleci/config.yml``` to check whether your orb usage matches your expectation.
 ```
 version: 2.1

+description: This is an inline job

 orbs:
   inline_example:
     jobs:
       my_inline_job:
         parameters:
           greeting_name:
+            description: # a helpful description
             type: string
             default: olleh
         executor: my_inline_executor